huggingface/blog/smolagents.md

 get_travel_duration.push_to_hub("{your_username}/get-travel-duration-tool")
 ```

-You can see the result under [this space](https://huggingface.co/spaces/m-ric/get-travel-duration-tool) on my account.
-Running “submit” won’t work, since the tool needs an API key that’s not on the space.
+You can see the result under [this space](https://huggingface.co/spaces/m-ric/get-travel-duration-tool).
+CLicking “submit” won’t work, since the tool needs an API key that’s not on the space.
 You can check the logic for the tool under the file [tool.py in the space](https://huggingface.co/spaces/m-ric/get-travel-duration-tool/blob/main/tool.py).
-As you can see, the tool was actually exported to a class inheriting from class `Tool`, which is the underlying structure for all our tools.
+As you can see, the tool was actually exported to a class inheriting from class [`Tool`](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool), which is the underlying structure for all our tools.

 ### Next steps 🚀